Twelve Principal Tatchlan Faces banner

 Vashivonos is the bird-like Face of Necessity.
 A long yellow/orange beak extends below the rest of the Face while a set of long blue feathers rises above.
 While his eyes are kind, he is also named the ‘Face of Grim Necessity,’ as he often witnesses difficult resolutions within the Living System.

-Face Dancers are distinguished by a pair of wings arching outward beyond the long curing horns of the mask and ending high over their heads.
+Face Dancers are distinguished by a pair of wings arching outward beyond the long, curving horns of the mask and ending high over their heads.
 The feathers are yellow with blue tips and red outlines around the upper sides.
 The rest of the costume may vary widely, although feathers painted or worn are common.
 Azel Betweens take a leadership position in Vashivonos Face Dancer formations.

 Vashivonos Bestowals